USNavalResearchLaboratory/norm/README.md

   https://github.com/USNavalResearchLaboratory/protolib

-It has been addded as a git submodule to the NORM git repository.
+It has been added as a git submodule to the NORM git repository.
 So, to to build you will need to do the following steps to download the protolib code:

 git clone --recurse-submodules https://github.com/USNavalResearchLaboratory/norm.git

-Alternatively after a basic "git clone" you can do the folowing to pull in the protolib source:
+Alternatively after a basic "git clone" you can do the following to pull in the protolib source:

 cd norm
 git submodule update --init